Tonydum/Gym-member-churn-analysis/README.md

 ## Key Insights

-1. Churn by Contract Period:
+1. Churn by Age:

-- 42% churn for 1-month contracts highlights high risk among short-term members.

-- Longer contracts (6-12 months) have minimal churn (2%).
+- 18-25 Years: Highest churn rate at 66%.

+- 36-41 Years: Lowest churn rate at 9%.

+- Insight: Younger members (18-30 years) are at a much higher risk of leaving the gym.
+Tailored engagement programs, such as fitness challenges and social events, can help retain this demographic.

-2. Churn by Lifetime:
+3. Churn by Lifetime:

 - Members with less than 3 months of membership have a churn rate of 42%.